The Beauty of National Parks of Slovakia

 The easternmost and most remote Slovak national park is situated where three frontiers meet, the Slovak, Polish and Ukrainian.

 It was established in 1997.
-Because of a special value of original beech and fir-beech forests and the primeval forests, in 2007 it has been listed on the UNESCO list.
+Because of the special value of original beech and fir-beech forests and the primeval forests, in 2007 it has been listed on the UNESCO list.

 We believe you got motivated and come to visit our green, picturesque and untouched national parks.